Hi, my name is Emily (aka The Home Alchemist),

 There is also a fb group specifically for survivors of the 2003 Canberra Firestorm at:

 Whatever has brought you here, I pray that ‘home’ is always a safe and sacred word to you, and that Hope is always by your side…

 Lots of love,

-ps – we’ve also had an on-going blanket project for disaster survivors inspired by the 2003 #WrapUpCanberra project.
-Please see the Blanket page to learn more.
+ps – we also have an on-going blanket project for disaster survivors inspired by the 2003 #WrapUpCanberra project.
+Please see the Blanket Club page to learn more.

 I acknowledge the Traditional Owners of country throughout Australia and recognise their continuing connection to land, waters and culture.